Khoronus/pytorch-inspector/README.md

 ---
 ## Known Issues
 1. Multi-device code may duplicate the hook handlers.
-While the running device may be detected internally, the current default DataRecorder saves the result as located on a single device.
+Current default DataRecorder saves the result with the device ID information in the filename.
-In order to avoid multiple allocations, please consider to test the current device ID.
+In order to avoid multiple allocations, please consider to test the current device ID and disable the hook creation by setting *set_enabled=False*.

 In Lightning
 ```python